What is the G7 Legacy Project for Nature Recovery?

-This includes plans to connect nature reserves, such as Goss Moor National Nature Reserve and a suite of Cornwall Wildlife Trust reserves, to Sites of Special Scientific Interest (SSSIs), the Cornwall Area of Outstanding Natural Beauty (AONB), the Cornwall Mining World Heritage Sites, the coast and the Fal estuary and across the china clay pits to the World Heritage Site at Luxulyan Valley.
+This includes connecting nature reserves, such as Goss Moor National Nature Reserve and a suite of Cornwall Wildlife Trust reserves, to Sites of Special Scientific Interest (SSSIs), the Cornwall Area of Outstanding Natural Beauty (AONB), the Cornwall Mining World Heritage Sites, the coast and the Fal estuary and across the china clay pits to the World Heritage Site at Luxulyan Valley.

-The project – expected to take five years to complete depending on future funding – will deliver for nature, for climate and for people, and will contribute to the UK’s target to legally protect and improve 30% of land for nature by 2030.
+The project – over five years – will deliver for nature, for climate and for people, and will contribute to the UK’s target to legally protect and improve 30% of land for nature by 2030.

-- Sequestrating approx. 440,000 tonnes of CO2 through forest growth and wetland restoration, including peat habitats, improved soil condition and the recovery of marine blue carbon habitats.
+Sequestrating approximately 440,000 tonnes of CO₂ through forest growth and wetland restoration, including peat habitats, improved soil condition and the recovery of marine blue carbon habitats.

-It is hoped that once the project is complete, it will act as a major driver for future green prosperity in Cornwall through green jobs, sustainable tourism and farming, and a significant contribution to the national Nature Recovery Network as set out in the Environment Bill.
+We hope that the project will act as a major driver for future green prosperity in Cornwall through green jobs, sustainable tourism and farming, and be a significant contribution to the national Nature Recovery Network as set out in the Environment Bill.

 With additional investment and strong environmental laws and protection, Cornwall Wildlife Trust and partners can help deliver bigger, better managed and more joined-up wildlife habitats for nature to thrive.Chief Executive of Cornwall Wildlife Trust

-The G7LPNR team would love to hear from you to discuss opportunities of how to get involved with the project.
+The G7LPNR team would love to hear from you to discuss the work of the project

 I’m a farmer or landowner

-The G7LPNR project is able to deliver farm plans and land management reports free of charge to farmers like you in the G7 catchment area.
+The G7LPNR project is able to deliver farm plans and land management reports free of charge to farmers in the G7 catchment area.
 These will be created using a whole farm approach, including integrated natural capital, soil, water and business advise.
-The project’s farm advisors will be able to help you to identify opportunities for nature on your farm and support you in registering for Mid or Higher Tier Stewardship.
+The project’s farm advisors will be helping farmer's identify opportunities for nature on their farms.

 I want to volunteer